tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Bella Italia

 I can't tell you what it is about this place, but it looks, tastes and feels like home.
-We would drop by after a long week and it always served the best date nights with this trooper.
+We would drop by after a long week and it always served the best date nights.

 <div class="photo-grid columns-4">
   <div><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590015450/writing/IMG_7083.jpg" alt="The Cranberries" /></div>